SassythSasqutch/vu-spterrains/README.md

 **NOTE**: Some quirk of Frostbite or something means that this mod can't load Thunder Run (sp_tank) if Fear No Evil (sp_tank_b) is allowed to load in MP - the server loads Fear No Evil every time you put 'sp_tank' in the server MapList.
 A dirty fix has been implemented: *if you wish to play Fear No Evil, change line 8 in `vu-spterrains/ext/Shared/\__init__.lua` to 'true'*.

-By default with Conquest Large, the spawns are set to high above the map, allowing you to parachute down and explore/find coordinates, etc. Multiplayer layouts have been made for Thunder Run (SP_Tank) in Conquest Large, and more maps to come. **(NOT YET IMPLEMENTED!)**
+By default with Team Deathmatch CQ (`TeamDeathMatchC0`), the spawns are set to high above the map, allowing you to parachute down and explore/find coordinates, etc. Multiplayer layouts have been made for Thunder Run (SP_Tank) in Conquest Large, and more maps to come. **(NOT YET IMPLEMENTED!)**

-By default, loading any gamemode other than Conquest Large will not load multiplayer logic - you can only use a freecam.
+By default, loading any gamemode other than TDM CQ will not load multiplayer logic - you can only use a freecam.
 This is not true for maps with a custom multiplayer preset.

 Many SP levels have issues with certain parts of the map (WorldPart instances, in particular), causing the server to crash.
 For this reason, these have been excluded.
 The list of approved WorldParts - including ones which should be approved, but are excluded for their problems - can be seen and edited at `vu-spterrains/ext/Shared/SpLevelApprovedWorldPartList.lua`.
 Operation Swordbreaker (SP_Earthquake) is a level which is particularly hurt by this.
 It seems like it could be a small no. of props/assets creating this issue, so at some point I will try and fix it.